Stuntman Eddie Kidd embarks on a four week show for all the family that comes with a health warning.

 This report also shows stuntman Coltsie Robinson climbing onto the roof of a car as it is driven on its side by Bob Richards.

-Colm Connolly reports for RTÉ News on 23 May 1980.
+An RTÉ News report broadcast on 23 May 1980.
+The reporter is Colm Connolly.